Cholesterol readings don’t have to be confusing. There is total cholesterol, HDL cholesterol, and LDL cholesterol. There’s also non-HDL cholesterol.

 Let’s take a closer look at each type of cholesterol and what it means.

 HDL is commonly referred to as the “good” cholesterol.
-That’s because it transports non-HDL cholesterol from the bloodstream to the liver, which removes it from the body.
+According to the

 LDL is sometimes called “bad” cholesterol.
 If you have too much, it can clog your arteries and restrict blood flow.
 This can lead to a heart attack or stroke.
 You want your LDL cholesterol to be as low as possible.